BZoennchen/Pages/_drafts/Information.md

 What changed is the extent to which these systems guide or rather gently control our lives.
 They decide on our behalf what is meaningful to us.
 For example, a thermostat does not value anything but it realizes our wish for a warm and cozy home -- it realizes our values.

+Since machines do not value anything but realize the values we humans implanted into them, these machines can not be neutral.
+Most algorithms and machines are build to optimize and this optimization is a value in itself.
+They try to make things:

++ comfortable
++ faster
++ cheaper
++ easier
++ ...

+These values might be desirable but they are not universal.
+Some people might value slowness, or the effort to master something, or the experience to interact with the physical world instead of pressing a button.

 We will integrate and depend on more and more *systems of control*.
 In and of itself, this seems neither good nor bad.